 One of the things I like to bring along on my travels is a good pair of earphones – besides using them to listen to music on long transits, I often use my earphones as earplugs to shut out travel noise, whether it’s screaming toddlers on the plane or excessively chatty seat neighbours.
-Over the past year or so I’ve been using earphones by Sudio Sweden, and I’ve road-tested the headphone jack-free Sudio Vasa Blå and Sudio Tre on my travels, and just received their latest truly wireless Sudio Nivå, and thought I’d share with you my review of these Sudio earphones.
+In recent years I’ve been using earphones by Sudio and I’ve road-tested the various models on my travels: I started with the headphone jack-free Sudio Vasa Blå and Sudio Tre before moving on to the truly wireless earphones Sudio Nivå, Sudio Tolv, Sudio Fem, Sudio Ett, Sudio Elva, Sudio Nio, Sudio T2 and most recently the Sudio E2, and thought I’d share with you my review of these Sudio earphones.

 What I’m looking for in earphones

 I don’t claim to be any sort of audiophile or an expert in earphones or sound quality.
 I generally use my earphones to listen to music or TV shows when I’m travelling or in the workplace.
 What I’m looking for in earphones overall:

 Convenience: I prefer earphones to headphones mostly because I want something light and portable that’s easy to throw into a bag and carry around.
 I also like earphones because they are more discreet (I can hide them under my hair) and they don’t flatten your hair like headphones do.